 Before solving the adoption problem, we need to understand it.

-Poor user adoption (the #1 killer): Users log in only when required, enter minimal data, and maintain shadow systems (spreadsheets, notebooks, personal databases) with the "real" information.
-The CRM becomes an incomplete, unreliable data source that no one trusts.
+| Poor user adoption | Users log in only when required, enter minimal data, and maintain shadow systems (spreadsheets, notebooks).
+The CRM becomes incomplete and unreliable. |

-Lack of executive sponsorship: Leadership approved the budget but doesn't visibly champion the initiative.
-Users correctly interpret this as "optional" and prioritize accordingly.
+| Lack of executive sponsorship | Leadership approved the budget but doesn't visibly champion the initiative.
+Users correctly interpret this as "optional." |

-Insufficient training: A two-hour webinar three weeks before go-live doesn't prepare users for day-one reality.
-They struggle, get frustrated, and revert to old habits.
+| Insufficient training | A two-hour webinar three weeks before go-live doesn't prepare users for day-one reality.
+They get frustrated and revert to old habits. |

-Overly complex configuration: Every possible feature is enabled, creating cluttered interfaces with dozens of fields users don't understand or need.
-Simpler is better for initial launch.
+| Overly complex configuration | Every possible feature is enabled, creating cluttered interfaces with dozens of fields users don't understand or need. |

-Data quality issues: Users distrust reports because the underlying data is incomplete or inaccurate.
-"Why should I update Salesforce when the numbers are wrong anyway?"
+| Data quality issues | Users distrust reports because the underlying data is incomplete or inaccurate.
+"Why should I update Salesforce when the numbers are wrong anyway?" |

-Inadequate change management: The technical implementation succeeds, but the organizational change required for adoption is ignored.
+| Inadequate change management | The technical implementation succeeds, but the organizational change required for adoption is ignored. |

-Misaligned incentives: Entering data takes time away from activities that are measured and rewarded.
-Until adoption metrics matter, adoption won't happen.
+| Misaligned incentives | Entering data takes time away from activities that are measured and rewarded.
+Until adoption metrics matter, adoption won't happen. |

-"Big bang" approach: Launching everything to everyone simultaneously overwhelms users and support resources.
-Problems compound faster than they can be addressed.
+| "Big bang" approach | Launching everything simultaneously overwhelms users and support.
+Problems compound faster than they can be addressed. |

 Different user personas have different concerns—and require different adoption strategies.